nephio-project/docs/content/en/docs/porch/config-as-data.md

 ## Key principles

-A system based on configuration as data (CaD) should observe the following key principles:
+A system based on CaD should observe the following key principles:

-* Storage of secrets separately, in a secret-focused storage system, such as ([example](https://cert-manager.io/)).
+* Separate handling of secrets in secret storage, in a secret-focused storage system, such as ([example](https://cert-manager.io/)).
 * Storage of a versioned history of configuration changes by change sets to bundles of related configuration data.
 * Reliance on the uniformity and consistency of the configuration format, including type metadata, to enable pattern-based operations on the configuration data, along the lines of duck typing.
-* Separation of schemas for the configuration data from the data, and reliance on the schema information for strongly typed operations and disambiguation of data structures and other variations within the model.
+* Separation of the configuration data from its schemas, and reliance on the schema information for strongly typed operations and disambiguation of data structures and other variations within the model.
 * Decoupling of abstractions of configuration from collections of configuration data.
 * Representation of abstractions of configuration generators as data with schemas, as with other configuration data.